166P/NEAT

-166P/NEAT is a periodic comet and centaur in the outer Solar System.
+166P/NEAT is a Chiron-type comet and centaur in the outer Solar System.
 It was discovered by the Near Earth Asteroid Tracking (NEAT) project in 2001 and initially classified a comet with provisional designation P/2001 T4 (NEAT), as it was apparent from the discovery observations that the body exhibited a cometary coma.
 It is one of few known bodies with centaur-like orbits that display a coma, along with 60558 Echeclus, 2060 Chiron, 165P/LINEAR and 167P/CINEOS.
-It is also one of the reddest centaurs.
+It is also one of the reddest centaurs ever known.

-166P/NEAT has a perihelion distance of 8.56 AU, and is a Chiron-type comet with (T_{Jupiter} > 3; a > a_{Jupiter}).
+166P/NEAT has a perihelion distance of 8.56 AU.